CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 cumulus@switch:~$ nv config save
 ```

-## Clear NVUE Configuration
+## Reset NVUE Configuration to Default Values

-To clear all NVUE configuration, run the following command:
+To reset the NVUE configuration on the switch back to the default values, run the following command:

 ```
 cumulus@switch:~$ nv config apply empty